docQodly/docs/docs/studio/pageLoaders/components/datatable.md

 ## Data Integration

-The **DataTable** component is data-bound, meaning it relies on an external qodlysource to populate its options.
+The **DataTable** component is data-bound, meaning it relies on an external Qodly Source to populate its options.
 This allows the component to display and interact with data.

 :::info
 The qodlysource for the **DataTable** component can take the form of either an `ORDA entity selection` or an `array`.